Microphone: History

 The first microphone that enabled proper voice telephony was the (loose-contact) carbon microphone.
 This was independently developed by David Edward Hughes in England and Emile Berliner and Thomas Edison in the US.
-Although Edison was awarded the first patent (after a long legal dispute) in mid-1877, Hughes had demonstrated his working device in front of many witnesses some years earlier, and most historians credit him with its invention.
+Although Edison was awarded the first patent in mid-1877 (after a long legal dispute), Hughes had demonstrated his working device in front of many witnesses some years earlier, and most historians credit him with its invention.
 The Berliner microphone found commercial success through the use by Alexander Graham Bell for his telephone and Berliner became employed by Bell.
-The carbon microphone is the direct prototype of today's microphones and was critical in the development of telephony, broadcasting and the recording industries.
+The carbon microphone was critical in the development of telephony, broadcasting and the recording industries.
 Thomas Edison refined the carbon microphone into his carbon-button transmitter of 1886.
 This microphone was employed at the first radio broadcast ever, a performance at the New York Metropolitan Opera House in 1910.

 In 1916, E.C.
 Wente of Western Electric developed the next breakthrough with the first condenser microphone.
 In 1923, the first practical moving coil microphone was built.
 The Marconi-Sykes magnetophone, developed by Captain H. J. Round, became the standard for BBC studios in London.
 This was improved in 1930 by Alan Blumlein and Herbert Holman who released the HB1A and was the best standard of the day.

-Also in 1923, the ribbon microphone was introduced, another electromagnetic type, believed to have been developed by Harry F. Olson, who essentially reverse-engineered a ribbon speaker.
+Also in 1923, the ribbon microphone was introduced, another electromagnetic type, believed to have been developed by Harry F. Olson, who applied the concept used in a ribbon speaker to making a microphone.
 Over the years these microphones were developed by several companies, most notably RCA that made large advancements in pattern control, to give the microphone directionality.
-With television and film technology booming there was a demand for high-fidelity microphones and greater directionality.
-Electro-Voice responded with their Academy Award-winning shotgun microphone in 1963.

-During the second half of the 20th century, development advanced quickly with the Shure Brothers bringing out the SM58 and SM57.

-Components

-The sensitive transducer element of a microphone is called its element or capsule.
-Sound is first converted to mechanical motion by means of a diaphragm, the motion of which is then converted to an electrical signal.
-A complete microphone also includes a housing, some means of bringing the signal from the element to other equipment, and often an electronic circuit to adapt the output of the capsule to the equipment being driven.
-A wireless microphone contains a radio transmitter.